-Do you have the right people for the job – or a plan, to help you defend this AI moat?
+Since AI is core to the product, do you have the right people for the job – or a plan, to help you defend this AI moat?
 This may include any fractional leaders, full-time employees, remote and off-shore contractors and/or talent to help align AI to answering business questions, implementing algorithms, and MLOps.

-#6 (Bonus) Potential Gaps in Solution
+#9 Potential Gaps in Solution

-It may also be the case that the solution you proposed to solve your customer(s) problem seems, at first glance, to either be:
+In addition, it may also be the case that the solution you proposed to solve your customer(s) problem seems, at first glance, to either be:

 making too many assumptions about the customers’ habits – or, on the flip side,